Posted on April 17, 2015

 Should an accused child molester have his case dismissed if the prosecutor intentionally alters an interrogation transcript to include a confession that could impact a defendant’s right to a defense at trial?
 Through a legal standpoint, such conduct is outrageous no matter what a defendant is accused of.
 All individuals include the right to a fair trial with the right to contest the legitimate evidence against them, not illegitimate fabricated evidence.
 Such conduct on part of the prosecutor should warrant his permanent disbarment.

-For more information or if you have been accused of committing a crime, contact Los Angeles Criminal Defense Attorney John Rogers at the Law Offices of John D. Rogers located at 1801 Century Park East, 24th Floor, Los Angeles, CA 90067.
-Call 877-888-9820.
-Mr. Rogers is available 24 hours a day, 7 days a week.
+For more information or if you have been accused of committing a crime, contact an Orange County Criminal Defense Attorney at the Law Offices of John D. Rogers.
+Call us to schedule a free confidential case evaluation.